MultiSafepay/docs/content/payment-methods/uncaptured.md

 <summary>Customer</summary>
 <br>

-You can view customer information in your dashboard and in your backend, which may contain information we do not have access to.
+You can view customer information in your dashboard and in your <<glossary:backend>>, which may contain information we do not have access to.

 Consider: